 Nevertheless, childhood adversity and adult homelessness are related to adult functioning and cumulative developmental risk in ways that are at least partially independent.
 The cumulative developmental risk score in the current study largely indexes aspects of poor adult functioning that have been implicated in worse child outcomes; the relations between childhood adversity and cumulative risk had links to adult homelessness that were largely independent.
-As in other studies (Montgomery et al. 2013), measures of adult functioning did not wholly account for the association between childhood adversity and adult homelessness when considered together.
-This underscores both the heterogeneity of pathways to homelessness (Chamberlain & Johnson 2013) as well as the heterogeneity of adult outcomes following childhood adversity (Rutter 2013).
-Developmental science has long recognized that pathways are probabilistically influenced by many factors in complex ways, with change possible at many points leading the individual towards either competent functioning and resilience or maladaptation and problems (Sroufe & Rutter 1984; Cicchetti & Rogosch 1996; Sroufe 1997; Rutter & Sroufe 2000; Masten et al. 2009; Cutuli & Herbers 2014).
+As in other studies (Authors, 2013), measures of adult functioning did not wholly account for the association between childhood adversity and adult homelessness when considered together.
+This underscores both the heterogeneity of pathways to homelessness (Chamberlain & Johnson, 2013).
+Developmental science has long recognized that pathways are probabilistically influenced by many factors in complex ways, with change possible at many points leading the individual toward either competent functioning and resilience or maladaptation and problems (Cicchetti & Rogosch, 1996; Cutuli & Herbers, 2014; Masten et al., 2009; Rutter & Sroufe, 2000; Sroufe, 1997; Sroufe & Rutter, 1984).
 The current study provides insight into these pathways using broad indicators and the strength of a population-representative design.
-Additional research utilizing a range of different approaches is necessary and warranted to better understand the detailed processes that comprise the heterogeneous pathways beginning with childhood adversity and leading towards or away from adult homelessness.
+Additional research utilizing a range of different approaches is necessary and warranted to better understand the detailed processes that comprise the heterogeneous pathways beginning with childhood adversity and leading toward or away from adult homelessness.

-Compared with those who had never been homelessness as adults, the pattern of findings is generally similar when considering individuals who had experienced one episode of adult homelessness and those who experienced homelessness multiple times: each group showed higher levels of both childhood adversity and current cumulative developmental risk relative to the never-homeless group.
+Compared to those who had never been homelessness as adults, the pattern of findings is generally similar when considering individuals who had experienced one episode of adult homelessness and those who experienced homelessness multiple times: each group showed higher levels of both childhood adversity and current cumulative developmental risk relative to the never-homeless group.
 However, findings differed when comparing those who experienced adult homelessness one time and those with multiple homeless episodes.
-The difference in cumulative developmental risk for the group who had been repeatedly homelessness was greater than the singleepisode group, but to a much more modest degree.
-Furthermore, the direction of the effect of childhood adversity changed: higher levels of childhood adversity were associated with lower risk for repeated adult homelessness compared with single-episode homelessness.
+The difference in cumulative developmental risk for the group who had been repeatedly homelessness was greater than the single-episode group, but to a much more modest degree.
+Furthermore, the direction of the effect of childhood adversity changed: higher levels of childhood adversity were associated with lower risk for repeated adult homelessness compared to single-episode homelessness.
 We are not aware of any other work that compares individuals with one versus multiple episodes of homelessness on childhood adversity.
 These findings require replication, but suggest that childhood adversity makes a stronger contribution to single-episode homeless profiles than profiles involving more than one episode of homelessness.